holly-cummins/throwable-application-server/README.md

 This sample shows two different ways of making sensor readings from a device available in a web page:

-* Run an application server on the device itself
+* Run an application server on the embedded device itself
 * Run an application server in the cloud, and publish sensor readings to it by messages

-The second is the more traditional model, but both are interesting for different reasons.
+The second is the more traditional IoT model, but both are interesting for different reasons.
 The same [web application](sphere-war) can be run in the cloud and on a low-cost single board computer.
 The application uses a range of Java EE programming models:

 * Websockets